-- 3.3.1 Based on Phase 1 Habitat and NVC Surveys, peatland habitat and peat-forming vegetation types have been identified in the study area.
-These include mire, blanket mire, wet heaths or mosaics of these, with some of the typical and indicative core vegetation ranges (Bruneau and Johnson, 2014) of blanket bog (M17, M19 and M1 to M3), wet heaths (M15 and M16), degraded bog (M25) and locally, fens and flushes (M4, M6 and M10) represented.
-Semi-natural vegetation not associated with waterlogged peat formation, but that can occur over thinner organic and peaty soils on shallow peatlands includes dry heath (H10 and H12), acid grasslands (U2 and U4 to U6) and locally, semi-natural grasslands (MG9 and MG10) and bracken (U20). - The distribution of habitats and vegetation types within the study area is shown in Drawings 12.7 to 12.30 (Volume 3) and described within Chapter 12 (Volume 1).
-In summary and approximately however, those which are indicative of blanket mire account for 3% in total, with wet heaths (including areas in mosaic with blanket mire) accounting for 27%, dry heath 32%, grasslands approximately 21% and fen or flushes less than 2%.
-Most of the vegetation has been impacted as noted.
-However, some areas of blanket mire and wet heath to the east of the Proposed Scheme at Dalwhinnie and in mire areas to the east and west at Cuaich appear sufficiently wet and/ or contain bog pool communities indicative of locally good condition.
+- 3.3.1 Based on Phase 1 Habitat and NVC Surveys, peatland habitats and peat-forming or successional vegetation types have been identified locally in the study area.
+These include mire, blanket mire, wet heaths or mosaics of these and others, with some of the typical and indicative core vegetation ranges (Bruneau and Johnson, 2014) of blanket bog (M17, M19 and M1 to M3), wet heaths (M15 and M16), degraded bog (M25), fens and flushes (M4, M5, M6 and M10) and wet woodland (W3, W4, W6 and W7) represented.
+Semi-natural vegetation not associated with waterlogged peat formation, but that can occur over thinner organic and peaty soils on shallow peatlands includes dry heath (H10 and H12), acid grasslands (U2 and U4 to U6), semi-natural grasslands (MG9 and MG10), bracken (U20) and scrub (W23). - 3.3.2 The distribution of habitats and vegetation types within the study area is shown in Drawings 12.8 to 12.27 (Volume 3) and described within Chapter 12 (Volume 1).
+In summary and approximately however, those which are indicative of blanket bog account for 2% in total, with wet heaths (including areas in mosaic with blanket bog) accounting for 4%, dry heath around 17%, grasslands approximately 33%, and fens, flushes and swamp around 6%.
+Most of the vegetation appears to have been impacted anthropogenically over time.
+However, some areas of wet heath, blanket bog, other mires, fen, marsh and swamp located within and adjacent to the Proposed Scheme at

+Newtonmore, Nuide and across the Insh Marshes also appear sufficiently wet and/ or contain bog pool communities indicative of good condition.